Australian Bureau of Statistics

 Further commentary is often available through articles and data published in other ABS products, including:

-Australian Social Trends (cat. no. 4102.0) - refer to the Cumulative list of articles for past articles.
+Australian Social Trends (cat. no. 4102.0) - refer to the Article archive for past articles.

 Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001).